Chop Chop Tree logo

 Philadelphia, PA

-Stump removal requests increase throughout Philadelphia as property owners reclaim yard space after tree loss from disease or storm damage.
-Neighborhoods like Collingswood, Bala Cynwyd, Upper Darby, and Merion Station see frequent grinding needs where old stumps create tripping hazards, attract pests, and prevent new landscaping installations on compact urban lots.
+Stump removal becomes important when property owners want to make usable space again after a tree comes down from disease or storm damage.
+In Collingswood, Bala Cynwyd, Upper Darby, and Merion Station, old stumps often create trip hazards, draw pests, and block new planting or landscaping on smaller urban lots.

 Tree Pruning